mocachain/moca-ibc-go/docs/architecture/adr-015-ibc-packet-receiver.md

 Each application handler should call respective finalization methods on the `PortKeeper` in order to increase sequence (in case of packet) or remove the commitment (in case of acknowledgement and timeout).
 Calling those functions implies that the application logic has successfully executed.
 However, the handlers can return `Result` with `CodeTxBreak` after calling those methods which will persist the state changes that has been already done but prevent any further messages to be executed in case of semantically invalid packet.
 This will keep the sequence increased in the previous IBC packets(thus preventing double execution) without proceeding to the following messages.
 In any case the application modules should never return state reverting result, which will make the channel unable to proceed.

 `ChannelKeeper.CheckOpen` method will be introduced.
 This will replace `onChanOpen*` defined under the routing module specification.
 Instead of define each channel handshake callback functions, application modules can provide `ChannelChecker` function with the `AppModule` which will be injected to `ChannelKeeper.Port()` at the top level application.
-`CheckOpen` will find the correct `ChennelChecker` using the `PortID` and call it, which will return an error if it is unacceptable by the application.
+`CheckOpen` will find the correct `ChannelChecker` using the `PortID` and call it, which will return an error if it is unacceptable by the application.

 The `ProofVerificationDecorator` will be inserted to the top level application.